 In addition to HTML and plain text files, you have the option to save as a CSV file, an XML file, a JSON file, or a markdown file.
 Multiple output formats can be selected at once.
 There’s also a filter where you can add normal wildcards (like *.jpg) or Regex if you know how to use it.
 Optional Explorer integration makes it easy to create a file list from the right click context menu.
 The HTML page DirLister v2 creates is good and probably only second to Snap2HTML.

-1. Arclab Dir2HTML
+4. Arclab Dir2HTML

-It supports recursive folder indexing, a simple file mask, create a sub-section for each subfolder, exclude hidden files and folders, include size, date and many other options.
-The right side of the window allows you to tailor the output HTML file visually and you can add a customized title, alter the font sizes, colors and resize different areas of the output.
-Dir2Html has a lot of options but many of them you can leave to the defaults if the standard layout is good enough.
-Compatible with Windows XP, Vista and 7.
+It supports recursive folder indexing, a simple file mask, creating a sub-section for each subfolder, excluding hidden files and folders, including size and date, and many other options.
+The right side of the window allows you to tailor the output HTML file visually and you can add a customized title, alter the font sizes, colors, and resize different areas of the output.
+Many of the options can be left alone if the standard layout is acceptable.

 5. Karen’s Directory Printer

 Directory Printer has been a popular tool for several years for printing and saving file and folder lists.
 This is because there’s a lot of options you can configure to get the output to your liking.
 Files have 15 pieces of information that can be displayed including names, dates, sizes, attributes, and checksums.
 Also included is a file mask filter that already has five format presets built-in for images, music, documents, etc.